Karim Benzema: 2021–22: Vice-captaincy, fourth league title, UCL top scorer and Ballon d'Or

-2022–23: Captaincy and all-time second top scorer
+2022–23: Captaincy, all-time second top scorer and departure

 With the departure of Marcelo, Benzema was promoted to captain as the most senior member of the squad.
 By scoring in the 2022 UEFA Super Cup against Eintracht Frankfurt on 10 August 2022, Benzema brought his tally to 324 goals, overtaking Raúl as Real Madrid's all-time second-highest goalscorer.